SilkRose/Pony/stories/metal-magic/metal-magic.md

 Scootaloo nodded at her answer.

-Iron led them to the building where the two pegasi had flown to and were now waiting for them.
+Iron led them to the building to which the two pegasi had flown and were now waiting for them.

 Iron introduced them.
 The first pony was a white mare with yellow curls.
 "This is Sunrise."
-The second pony was a light blue mare with a cloud like mane.
+The second pony was a light-blue mare with a cloud-like mane.
 "This is Cloudy Conundrum."

 They waved at the touring ponies before Sunrise spoke.
 "Hello ponies!
 We're going to help with the tour.
 We'll show you all how we process metal.
 Sound exciting?"